[Skip to Content]

 Best Writing: The IDA Documentary Award for Best Writing recognizes exemplary skill and craft in writing through plotting and guiding the narrative path of the film.
 This may be through narration or developing an outline for the film carried out in the editing.
 The Best Writing Award will be awarded to the person(s) credited with “Written by,” “Writer,” or equivalent credit.
 A film must contain that credit onscreen to be considered.

-We may also consider submissions in primary categories for one or more special category sponsored awards.
+We may also consider submissions in primary categories for one or more special category awards.
 Nominations for these additional sponsored awards are recommended by awards judging committees and may include prize money or cash honorariums.
 If your project is nominated for consideration in an additional awards category, we will notify you and may request additional information or credits.
-If you believe your project is eligible, submit your project to the Best Feature or Best Short, then check one or more of the additional awards in the special awards section to be considered.
+If you believe your project is eligible, submit your project to the Best Feature, Best Short, or Best Music Documentary category, then check one or more of the additional awards in the special awards section to be considered.
 There is no additional submission fee for these awards.

 ABC News VideoSource Award (Sponsored): This award recognizes a feature documentary that uses news footage as an integral component of the storytelling.
 "News footage" is defined as factual footage, contemporary or historical, shot for use in contexts such as newsreels, news specials, magazines or nightly news.
 "Integral component" is defined as footage central to the structure, meaning and impact of the work.
 PRIZE: $5,000 cash honorarium.
 If there is more than one award recipient, the cash prize will be split equally between them.
 Please submit your project to the Best Feature category and then check "ABC News VideoSource" in the special awards section.